Want to grow weed at home?

 Now that your plants are growing and becoming a strong crop, you need to be careful with a few things.

 First and foremost, keep an eye on nutrient deficiency or excess.
-Both have much the same symptoms.
+Both can have similar symptoms.
+But in general, look out for: lightening then yellowing in older mature leaves; spots of different kinds; various sorts of discoloration.

 The 3rd to 5th week can be the best time to determine whether your plant is growing healthily or not.
 If the color of the plant is perfect green, branches are strong and dense and everything looks fine during this period then you should be satisfied that it is growing the right way.